Aguilar, Brewers beat Dodgers 7-2, send NLCS to Game 7 | New Country 923

 Game 7 is Saturday night in front of the same frenzied crowd that booed Manny Machado vociferously after he tangled with Aguilar while the series was in Los Angeles.
 Dodgers rookie Walker Buehler faces journeyman Jhoulys Chacin, with well-rested relief ace Josh Hader looming in the bullpen for Milwaukee after a surprise day off.

-It will the Brewers’ first Game 7 since losing to St. Louis in 1982 in their only World Series appearance.
+It’s the first Game 7 for the Brewers since losing to St. Louis in 1982 in their only World Series appearance.
 The Dodgers dropped Game 7 of the World Series last year to Houston.

+“Got to get them tomorrow.
+We got one more game,” Machado said.
+“They played good baseball today.
+So, we just got to play a better one tomorrow.”

 David Freese led off this Game 6 with a home run that quieted Miller Park — but just for a moment.